Add HTTP Function Extensions with the CLI

 Copy

-2. Run the following command and follow the prompts to create an app version:
+2. Run the following command and follow the prompts to release an app version:

 Copy